Frequently Asked Questions

 How does a new instructor get started?

 One of our Curriculum Leads will work with you to develop a short audition video.
 This gives you an opportunity to show us your stuff and get a feel for what it’s like to work with us.
 Likewise, it gives us an opportunity to see you in action and understand how you work.

 We have a simple revenue sharing system based on course completions.
-Every time a DataCamp subscriber completes your course or project, you earn a royalty.
+Every time a DataCamp subscriber completes your course, you earn a royalty.
 These royalties accumulate over time and are paid out quarterly.
-In addition, we offer prepayments to hedge your risk.
-The median quarterly earnings per course are approximately $1,000 for launched courses and approximately $400 for projects.
-You will have access to the course or project dashboard so you can see how many students have taken the course as well as the ratings.
+While average monthly earnings per course are in the $1,000-$2,000 range, our top instructors are making over $150,000 per year.

 How long does it take to create a course?

 The amount of time required for course development varies considerably based on experience and how much of the content already exists in another form.
 As a rule of thumb, we suggest you set aside 10-30 hours over 6-8 weeks to get everything done.

 Everyone at DataCamp is invested in making your course a success.
 You will work closely with one of our Curriculum Leads to determine the topic and scope of your course, then to produce a detailed outline for the content.
 Once the vision for your course is clear, we’ll partner you with one of our brilliant Content Developers.
 This person will help see your course through to completion, providing in-depth feedback on your course content, acting as a sounding board for ideas, and (most importantly) being an advocate for our learners.
 Once your course launches, we share detailed anonymized data on how learners are engaging with your material, so that you can improve it over time.